top of page

 Below the Line, 2019, Hunter College

-A trio of dancers emerges from a piece of fabric to reveal fleeting connections with space and the relationships they build between each other and their bodies.
+A trio of dancers emerges from a piece of fabric to reveal connections with space and the relationships they build between each other and their bodies.

 Crash and Move, 2019Hofstra University